-YouTube Cuts Business Ties With Logan Paul Amid Backlash Over His "Suicide Forest" Video
+Logan Paul Loses Business Deals With YouTube Amid Outcry Over His "Suicide Forest" Video

 "Our hearts go out to the family of the person featured in the video.
 YouTube prohibits violent or gory content posted in a shocking, sensational or disrespectful manner.
 If a video is graphic, it can only remain on the site when supported by appropriate educational or documentary information and in some cases it will be age-gated," a YouTube spokesperson said at the time.
 "We partner with safety groups such as the National Suicide Prevention Lifeline to provide educational resources that are incorporated in our YouTube Safety Center."

-But that didn't quell public outcry as more people called for YouTube to ban Paul, who boasts more than 15 million subscribers.
+But that didn't quell public outcry, as more people called for YouTube to ban Paul, who boasts more than 15 million subscribers.

-The controversy, meanwhile, appeared to only be fueling Paul's popularity.
+The controversy, meanwhile, appeared to only fuel Paul's popularity.
 His "So Sorry" video posted on Jan.
 2 got 38 million views.
 And even though he has not posted since then, Paul has gained more than 400,000 new subscribers.

 Paul had not commented publicly on the controversy beyond his statements on YouTube and Twitter, where he acknowledged his mistake.

-"I've never faced criticism like this before, because I've never made a mistake like this before."
+"I've never faced criticism like this before, because I've never made a mistake like this before," he wrote.

 Advertisement